-The University of Oxford completed in 2008 a new facility to rehouse animals used in potentially life-saving research.
+In 2008 the University of Oxford completed a new facility to house animals used in potentially life-saving research.

 The building had been in planning since the late 1990s and its purpose was to rehouse research animals in better facilities which reflect the latest thinking in animal housing and care, with a Veterinary Services team on site.

 The vast majority of animals housed in the building are rodents (around 98%, based on current research profiles).

 The building received full Home Office regulatory approval.